facebook pixel

 Why should I book an invasive species hunting trip in Texas with Captain Experiences?

-Our Damn Good Guides currently offer 3 invasive species trips in Texas, and the most popular trips in the area are Texas Thermal Hog Hunt guided by Brian, Eradication Hog Hunt guided by Brian, and Bay fishing guided by Jerrid.
+Our Damn Good Guides currently offer 2 invasive species trips in Texas, and the most popular trips in the area are Eradication Hog Hunt guided by Brian and Texas Thermal Hog Hunt guided by Brian.

 All guides on Captain Experiences are vetted by our team.
 You can access their reviews, click through trip photos, read bios to get to know them, and preview trip details like species, techniques, group sizes, and more.